 Misdemeanor Evasion | LA Criminal Defense Lawyers

 Defined under California Vehicle Code statute 2800.1, it is a misdemeanor crime while operating a motor vehicle, to flee or elude a police officer in a motor vehicle with the intent to evade.
 These specific traffic crimes are prosecuted aggressively due to the dangers evading suspects pose to public safety, as well as the media coverage “high speed chases” garner.
 In Los Angeles, jail sentences are not uncommon even for individuals facing prosecution for first offense evasion charges.
 Due to the harsh punishments you face if convicted of misdemeanor evasion, it is critical that you consult with a qualified criminal defense attorney with experience defending evasion charges throughout the Los Angeles Superior Court system.
-Attorneys Paul Takakjian and Stephen Sitkoff have each practiced law for over 3 decades as former senior prosecutors with the LA District Attorney’s Office and since 1987, criminal defense experts.
+Attorneys Eugene Hanrahn and Stephen Sitkoff have each practiced law for over 3 decades formerly as senior prosecutors with the LA District Attorney’s Office, and now as Southern California criminal defense experts.
 Call us now at (888) 579-4844 for a free consultation to review your case details and whether the prosecution can prove the elements required to convict you.

 Elements Of Evasion